antonio-iodice/dashboard-angular/README.md

 ## Adding new data

+On first start the database is already populated with some sample data by an initialization script.
+However, it is possible to add new data and see it appear it live on the dashboard.
-In order to see live data appear in the dashboard you can POST new info to the backend at the following endpoint.
+In order to add and see live data you can POST new info to the backend at the following endpoint.

 ```
 POST http://localhost:3000/api/download